Outlander author 'honoured and excited' to attend 'landmark' Glasgow event

 Academics say the expected launch of Season 7 of the TV series this summer offers a timely opportunity to reflect on Outlander and its cultural impact through literature and television.

-The University of Glasgow will host a major conference to explore the history, politics, culture, languages, clothes and music featured in the series.
+The University of Glasgow is to host a major conference, featuring around 90 speakers, which will explore the history, politics, culture, languages, clothes and music featured in the series as well as dedicated fan events.

-The International Outlander Conference will take place from July 18-22 and is being described as a "landmark" event.
+The International Outlander Conference has been years in the planning and will take place from July 18-22.

 Diana Gabaldon’s Outlander series was inspired by Scotland and in turn has helped put Scotland on the map

-Author Dr Diana Gabaldon, who will be a keynote speaker at the Glasgow conference, said: "I'm honoured (and very excited) that this conference is taking place under the sponsorship of the University of Glasgow.
+Author Dr Diana Gabaldon, who will be a keynote speaker, said: "I'm honoured (and very excited) that this conference is taking place under the sponsorship of the University of Glasgow.

 "A tremendous amount of work and organisation has gone into it, and I'm so looking forward to being a part of it."